 You are working on an assignment for a class, you find a picture that's perfect for your presentation, you copy and paste it into your slideshow, you're all set because you found it on the internet, right?
 WRONG.
 You need to create a citation for that image just as you would for a journal article.

 We understand that determining whether or not you can use an image (and in what capacity) can be difficult, that is why we are here to help.
 To understand how/what images you can use you must learn these four terms: copyright, fair use, creative commons, and public domain.
-Look at the pages in this research guide for definitions and/or and examples of each.
+Look at the pages in this research guide for definitions and examples of each.

 Images follow a different citation style than other kinds of text-based works (like books and articles) but do still need to be cited.
 Just giving a hyperlink to where you found an image online is NOT enough.
 In your Works Cited, you'll want to include as much of the information below as you can: